kedro-org/kedro-plugins/kedro-datasets/README.md

 ### Install dependencies at a group-level

-Data types are broken into groups e.g. `pandas`, `spark` and `pickle`.
-Each group has a collection of data types e.g.`pandas.CSVDataset`, `pandas.ParquetDataset` and more.
+Datasets are organised into groups e.g. `pandas`, `spark` and `pickle`.
+Each group has a collection of datasets, e.g.`pandas.CSVDataset`, `pandas.ParquetDataset` and more.
 You can install dependencies for an entire group of dependencies as follows:

 ```bash
 pip install "kedro-datasets[<group>]"
 ```

-This installs Kedro and dependencies related to the data type group.
+This installs Kedro-Datasets and dependencies related to the dataset group.
 An example of this could be a workflow that depends on the data types in `pandas`.
-Run `pip install "kedro-datasets[pandas]"` to install Kedro and the dependencies for the data types in the [`pandas` group](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-datasets/kedro_datasets/pandas).
+Run `pip install 'kedro-datasets[pandas]'` to install Kedro-Datasets and the dependencies for the datasets in the [`pandas` group](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-datasets/kedro_datasets/pandas).

 ### Install dependencies at a type-level

-To limit installation to dependencies specific to a data type:
+To limit installation to dependencies specific to a dataset:

 ```bash
 pip install "kedro-datasets[<group>-<dataset>]"